A milky blue light/ silver seas

 Being a troubled sleeper, I enjoy watching slow films.
 They make me feel drowsy and on several occasions my body gave in to the desire to fall asleep.
 Film scholar Jean Ma argues that this is a part of spectatorship that we should value.
 A sleepy experience while watching a film as a respite from the constant productivity of a 24/7 capitalist society.

 I’m currently filming footage that captures the liminal space between waking and sleeping, using both 16 mm film and a night vision camera.
-At Bergen Kunsthall’s Live Studio, I will work with performers to make sound to the images with their voice – somewhat like the live sound in early cinema.
+At Bergen Kunsthall’s Live Studio, I worked with performers to make sound to the images with their voice – somewhat like the live sound in early cinema.

 ______________________________________________